 Britain's support of the 2011 Revolution showed in the strongly-worded of Prime Minister David Cameron warning that should acts of violence against the protestors continued, the Mubarak regime would lose its credibility.

 Cameron called for a move to civilian rule as part of a transition to an "open, democratic and free Egypt."

 He urged EU leaders to support an orderly transition of power in Egypt.

 - Foreign Minister Nabil Fahmy met on 15/5/2014 with British Minister of State for Middle East and North Africa Hugh Robertson along with representatives of major British companies operating in Egypt.
 The meeting took up boosting relations as well as the current economic situation in Egypt.
 Fahmy discussed the domestic political situation and the progress in the transitional road map.
 Fahmy also held talks with British Foreign Secretary William Huge.
 The talks tackled several regional and international issues of common interest.
 Fahmy also met British Minister for International Development Alan Duncan to discuss the economic and trade cooperation between the two countries.
 Fahmy met during his current visit to Britain with members of the House of Lords and House of Commons who constitute the group of "Friends of Egypt" in the British Parliament.
 He highlighted during the meeting the importance of the role undertaken by the group for enhancing Egyptian-British relations.

-- President Mohammad Morsi received on Tuesday 11/09/2012 British Foreign Secretary William Hague.
-Discussions focused on bilateral ties, Syria, the Palestinian question and developments in the Middle East.
+- British Foreign Secretary William Hague discussed with officials on Tuesday 11/09/2012 bilateral relations and a wide range of issues like Syria, the Palestinian question and developments in the Middle East.